Search the Community

-So, thought I'd give a sneak peek into our New 2021 BrightON LED USA Line.
+So, thought I'd give a sneak peek into our New 2021 BrightON LED USA Line Up.
 CHANGES The big differences between our upcoming version vs our existing is the following. • Slightly Better 6500K Bin • Aluminum PCB from Fiberglass.
 Because our modules are already super efficient and under driven, this really isn't needed, but it sure is nice to have for thermal cooling (Except BrightON MINI) • Wider 180˙ High Efficient Optics from 175˙ (Picture below) We added a 3 Diode Module BrightON III & Mini (B-Lightning) which will be a 12V Module.
-The Bright
+The Bri

 Maybe I should have titled it "That BrightON Halo Illumination" Thought I would share a project where our new High-End 24 volt, .8watt BrightON II LED Modules were used.
 As I've discussed before in the past.
 There is a difference and a gap between "Usable Light" and "Competitive Light".
 The BrightON II is the most efficient (Light per power) LED Module in it's class, and it is the definition of Competitive Light.
 As explained here and suggested for spacing, it was chosen to use the 3" module spacer, and obviously you'll see as you scroll down the spacing

 Most Light Source Suppliers and Manufacturers won't show you examples let alone "numbers" of light readings on Sign Cabinet or Sign Projects from light source components they push like these I'm posting here, but....This is The Sign Syndicate!
 "Seeing is believing" as they say.
 So, one of the components I've been big on because of feedback and demand is a strong enough LED module that doesn't cost an arm and a leg, isn't proprietary where you need to buy their special clips, brackets, etc, and actually put out enough light without exaggerated "Usable Light" under too fa